NeonFrost/Tamias/README.md

 # Tamias
-A game engine implemented in Common LISP, focusing currently on 2D support, but 3D is planned down the Road
+A game engine implemented in Common LISP, focusing currently on 2D support, but 3D is planned down the Road As of right now, there is only support for the ogg music format.
+Use of mp3, wav or mod for _music_ is untested.

 # Building
 Install an implementation of common lisp, SBCL is the only one I can guarantee Tamias will work on.
 Install quicklisp.